-“Knowledgeable and collaborative”See what our customers are saying ›
+“Knowledgeable and Courteous”See what our customers are saying ›

 MetaStar is proud to have spent more than 40 years helping to improve the quality of health care in Wisconsin and beyond.
 The focus of our work has shifted over time from quality oversight to quality improvement, and in 1996, the organization previously known as WIPRO renamed itself as MetaStar.